-The Plan is authorized to invest in eligible investments as prescribed in Title 74 O.S.
-1701.
+The Plan is authorized to invest in eligible investments as prescribed in the Plan documents.
 Investments in mutual funds are presented at fair value, which is the price that would be received if the investments were sold in an orderly transaction between a willing buyer and a willing seller.
-Investments in the annuity contracts are presented at contract value, which approximates their fair value.
-Investments in the Stable Value Fund, an interest-earning contract, are presented at book value as determined by the Plan's record keeper.
+Investments in savings accounts and the Stable Value Fund, an interest-earning contract, are presented at book value as determined by the Plan's record keeper.